 How does working with OKO affect such issues

-OKO publishers are not immune to such issues, but thanks to our pro-active support are less likely to encounter them.
+OKO publishers are not immune to such issues, but thanks to our pro-active support, publishers are less likely to encounter them.
 If they are affected then the impacts would usually be less severe, as we source ads from a broad range of quality demand partners rather than just using Google.
 Our publisher support team are also experienced in identifying, diagnosing and resolving such issues to ensure that any issues are as brief as possible.
 Avoiding and resolving such issues is just one of the benefits of working with OKO.
 Find out more about OKO website monetization services here.

 Dolly joined the OKO team in 2019 and certified to Google Certified Publishing Partner status.
 Dolly manages publisher communication and learning at OKO.